Heysham: History

-The grounds of St Peter's Church contain many Saxon and Viking remains, and the church itself contains a Viking hogback stone.
-The purpose of these strange stone sculptures is the subject of much debate; they are found mainly in Northern England and also in Scotland, Wales, Ireland and a few areas of Southern England with Viking links.
+The grounds of St Peter's Church contain many Saxon and Viking era remains, and the church itself contains a Viking era hogback stone.
+The origins of these strange stone sculptures is the subject of much debate; they are found mainly in Northern England and Scotland, with a few in Wales, Ireland and Cornwall.
+Many are associated with the Cumbric British Kingdom of Strathclyde.
 Four figures on the hogback have been interpreted by scholars as the four dwarfs who hold up the sky in Nordic mythology, Norðri, Suðri, Austri and Vestri, although this is debated.
 Heysham also has one of only three sites in Britain and Ireland that contain a pre-Roman labyrinth carving; the others are at Tintagel, Cornwall and Hollywood, Co.
 Wicklow, Ireland.

 Lancaster Museum holds artefacts from the area such as stone axe and hammer heads, some weighing up to 4 kg, dating back to the New Stone Age.
 Many of these artefacts and their original location suggest that this was an ancient burial ground, or barrow; the area is still known locally as "The Barrows".
 The Barrows are the only sea-cliffs in Lancashire and contain, in a relatively small area, woodland, open grassland, sandy beaches and deep rock pools.

 The artist J. M. W. Turner visited Heysham in the 1790s when travelling throughout Britain.
 On a visit in August 1816, he made sketches which formed the basis of his subsequent watercolour Heysham and Cumberland Mountains (British Museum); it depicts the village with the Lakeland backdrop across Morecambe Bay.

 Heysham Heritage Centre is housed in the barn of a Longhouse in Main Street.
 The building is owned by the Heritage Trust for the North West, who also own the cottage part of the longhouse, 22 Main Street.
 The Heritage Centre is run by volunteers, most of whom belong to Heysham Heritage Association.